Cover

 {"id": 123, "name": "New User"}

-Common Types of CORS Errors and Their Meaning
+Common CORS Errors and What They Mean

 fetch('https://api.coolservice.com/data')